 Once ordained, the teaching elder will serve for life.

 In addition to the qualifications for teaching elder, ministering elders must meet

 the biblical criteria for shepherd (2 Samuel 12:1ff., Ps.
 23, John 10:11-16, etc.).
 Therefore the nominee must also preach before the congregation (in the case of a candidate for senior pastor) and submit to a public interview before the heads of households.
 Following this process, the elders by a four-fifths majority may approve the nominee as a candidate to be placed on a ballot.

 Each ballot will provide the option of voting yes, no, or abstain.
 The candidate will need to receive a three quarters majority of the congregational votes cast in order to approve the call.
 If any elector votes no and includes a reason for the no vote on the ballot, the elders must carefully weigh the scriptural merit of the objection and meet as necessary with the electors who cast the no votes.
 If the candidate is approved by election, the elders will extend a call to him to be pastor.

 Once nominated, a candidate for deacon will be included by the deacons in their work in order to prove his fitness for office (1 Tim.
 3:10).

-When in their unanimous judgment, the candidate has demonstrated this, the deacons will make a recommendation to the elders to place his name on the ballot.
-If, in the unanimous judgment of the elders, the candidate receives the clear and obvious support of the church as represented, the elders will ordain him through laying on of hands and prayer (Acts 6:6).
+When in their judgment, the candidate has demonstrated this, the deacons will make a recommendation, after a four-fifths majority vote, to the elders to place his name on the ballot.
+If, in the judgment of the elders, the candidate receives the clear and obvious support of the church as represented, the elders will ordain him through laying on of hands and prayer (Acts 6:6).

 When ordained, the elder or deacon will vow: